ethz-adrl/towr/README.md

 ## Contribute
 We love pull request, whether its new constraint formulations, additional robot models, bug fixes, unit tests or updating the documentation.
 Please have a look at [CONTRIBUTING.md](CONTRIBUTING.md) for more information.
 See here the list of [contributors](https://github.com/ethz-adrl/towr/graphs/contributors) who participated in this project.

-##  Bugs and Feature Requests
-To report bugs, request features or ask questions, please have a look at [CONTRIBUTING.md](CONTRIBUTING.md).

 ## Publications